stardust5555/100-days-code/log.md

 ### Day 15: May 10, 2022
 **Today's Progress:** Learnt about UX design and UI.
 Spent most of the day discussing things with my partner rather than coding.
 Although at the beginning of the day we did a little bit of Codewars and towards the end of the day we touched on CSS variables, in particular ":root".
+Had my mentor meeting - we went over Task 3 of the recap workshop (fetching images from the cat API).

 **Thoughts:** Today was another relaxed day.
 I enjoyed learning about CSS variables the most.
 My partner and I didn't manage to finish the workshop in class so I finished it later on in the day.
 I learnt about the toggle function in Javascript which is really useful.
 The hardest part of the day was probabaly Codewars.
 I kept overcomplcating the problem.
 Going forward I'd like to spend some time playing with Codewars.
 Also, I managed to finish Task 3 of the recap tasks!
 I had my mentor meeting today and he cleared up where I was going wrong.
 It was really useful to have a one-on-one discussion.
 I was struggling with the difference between blob and JSON, but my mentor really broke it down for me and it was a really productive hour.